-Community Eating Disorders ServiceThe Hertfordshire Community Eating Disorders Service (CEDS) is a county-wide service based both in Hitchin and Watford.
-It is part of Hertfordshire Partnership NHS Foundation Trust.
+Community Eating Disorders ServiceThe Hertfordshire Community Eating Disorders Service (CEDS) is a county-wide service based in Welwyn Garden City.
+It is part of Hertfordshire Partnership University NHS Foundation Trust.

 What is an Eating Disorder?

 Eating disorders are complex psychological problems that can cause intense distress, considerable physical risk and impairment in people’s social, occupational and other areas of functioning.
 The main types of eating disorders are Anorexia Nervosa, Bulimia Nervosa and Atypical Eating Disorders or sometimes referred to as EDNOS (i.e. Eating Disorder Not Otherwise Specified).
 Atypical eating disorders include Binge Eating Disorder , Atypical Anorexia Nervosa and Atypical Bulimia Nervosa.

 The Hertfordshire Community Eating Disorders Service offers a service for adults who have moderate to severe eating disorders, including anorexia nervosa, bulimia nervosa, and atypical eating disorders including binge eating disorder.